 A resident asked why the school crossing patrol was not reintroduced for Dunstable Road near Flitwick Lower.
-It was discussed that this was because CBC had not recruited for the role.
+It was discussed that this was probably because the toucan crossing had been installed.

 A resident mentioned parking issues on Beaumont Road, as people were parking on both sides.
 Cllr Adams stated that he would follow up on this with CBC.
 The Chairman explained that parking was the biggest concern raised in the residents' survey responses.
 The Council needed to decide how to deal with this, and the Chairman clarified that this was high on the Members' priority list.